flowcore-io/generator-bun-generator/README.md

-# @flowcore/generator-bun-generator
+# generator-bun-generator

-A Yeoman Generator for creating a Bun generator
+A Yeoman Generator for creating a Yeoman Generator that is written with Bun

 ### Install
 ```bash